blevergood/Advent-of-Code/2023/Day 4 - Scratch Cards/README.md

 Your puzzle answer was **`21959`**.

 ## Part Two

+_Summary: For each match within a set, create a duplicate of the next set(s) (i.e. if there are two matches, create a duplicate of each of the next two sets)_

+_Return the sum of all sets (original + duplicated)_

 Just as you're about to report your findings to the Elf, one of you realizes that the rules have actually been printed on the back of every card this whole time.